Learn More About House Mice

 The house mouse is cute and appears to be cuddly, but it can wreak havoc on your home.
-Where you see one little intruder, you are likely to have more.
+Where you see one of these little intruders, you are likely to have many more.
 The complete guide to house mice will help you better understand the threat of house mice.

 The house mouse has short, light-colored hair.
 The hair is usually a light brown color, but it can also be grey.
 House mice have light-colored bellies, short ears, and big feet.
 Adult house mice grow to only about 20 cm from their nose to the tip of their tail.

 House mice love to raise their families inside your home.
 The name gives them away.
 The house mouse is also found in sheltered outdoor areas such as grassy fields, unkempt yards, wooded areas, and farms.
 These areas provide these mice with shelter from predators and the elements, as well as access to a reliable food source.

 Your home has all these things, too.
 House mice are curious by nature, so they will seek out your home to see what it has to offer.
 Your house can also provide these rodents with small hiding places, nesting materials, and an endless amount of food.
 House mice will nest inside walls, attics, and other small openings throughout your home.

 House mice are opportunistic feeders and will eat whatever you are offering.
 House mice will eat crumbs on the floor, they will get into open containers and bags, they will munch on your pet’s food, and they will rummage through your containers of bird food to find a meal.